AndersDeath/diary2/000-current.md

 # 13 Februar - Dienstag - Berlin - 511 Tag der Einwanderung

 Anmeldung is in my pocket.
 We got it pretty easy for 5 minutes with 2 hours in U-Bahn to both directions.
 Then we came back and I asked a password in cafe that is under us.
 Vodafone should sent a equipment to me but it will happen in the end of the week.
+It's really good.